 How To Talk About Art History is an art history-themed blog run by art historian Ellen Oredsson.

-The basis for her posts is to answer every readers questions about art history that she gets, in an effort to make art history more accessible to a broader audience.
+The aim of her posts is to answer every readers questions about art history, and make it more accessible to a broader audience.
 As you’ll quickly realise, any question about art history will be answered, even if you’re embarrassed to ask it (especially if you’re embarrassed to ask it.)

 Learn about art historical topics as varied as depictions of hygiene in paintings, lesbianism in art history, and why old statues have such small... hands.